Abortion in Ohio: Attacks on abortion clinics

 The first clinic arson occurred in Oregon in March 1976 and the first bombing occurred in February 1978 in Ohio.
 In 1978, there were three arson attacks and four bomb attacks on abortion facilities in the United States.
 Of these seven attacks, all but two took place in Ohio.
 These seven attacks caused combined damage of US$800,000.

 In 1977, there were four arson attacks on abortion clinics.
 These took place in Minnesota, Vermont, Nebraska and Ohio.
 Combined, they caused over US$1.1 million in damage.
 By 2000, an act of violence had taken place at an abortion clinic in Shelby County, Ohio.

 On March 7, 2016, Rachel Ann Jackson, 71, vandalized a Planned Parenthood clinic in Columbus, Ohio, with the message "SATAN DEN OF BABY KILLERS..."
 She pleaded guilty to felony counts of breaking and entering and vandalism and a misdemeanor count of aggravated trespass.
 Jackson was sentenced to probation, with the judge citing her struggle with serious mental illness as a mitigating factor.

+On April 9, 2026, an intruder set a fire at a Planned Parenthood clinic in the Mount Auburn neighborhood of Cincinnati.